Minting USDe

 The Ethena synthetic dollar minting system encompasses the following design principles:

-• Note: at this stage, users have complete control over their funds - they have the freedom to create, hold, and sign the price at their discretion.
-The approval to transfer funds only happens when the user willingly signs the order.
+Note: at this stage, users have complete control over their assets - they have the freedom to create, hold, and sign the price at their discretion.
+The approval to transfer assets only happens when the user willingly signs the order.

-3. Once the signed order is received, Ethena's server checks that the user has the required balance and approvals and that the dynamic hedging server can currently handle the order.
+Once the signed order is received, Ethena's server checks that the user has the required asset balance and signed approvals and that the dynamic hedging server can currently handle the order.
 Part of this involves communicating with the OES solution to prepare for the incoming mint or redemption request.

 Slippage occurs when the price at which a trade is executed differs from the expected price, usually due to market volatility or trade size.